 Where is the money going?

-Perhaps my understanding of the business is lacking here, but it is hard to see where this amount of cash is going.
+Perhaps my understanding of the business is lacking here.
+It is hard to see where this amount of cash is going.
 The balance sheet reveals no tangible assets of note.
-Very few development costs are capitalised, and we have an increasing accounts receivable pile, and whether this will ever be able to be collected remains to be seen.
+Very few development costs are capitalised.
+And we have an increasing accounts receivable pile.
+Whether this will ever be able to be collected remains to be seen.

 It appears that a big chunk of money disappears as ‘other’, which is chief cause of loss.

 Executive remuneration appears excessive here.
-The key man remuneration for 2017 totalled £495,000 and even in this year was £235,000, and despite directors owning a large chunk of shares, this does not strike me as interests being well-aligned.
+The key man remuneration for 2017 totalled £495,000 and even in this year was £235,000.
+Despite directors owning a large chunk of shares, this does not strike me as interests being well-aligned.
 He is also designated as Executive Chairman, which does not seem appropriate governance.

 Customer concentration is a massive risk here.
-The top 3 customers account for 85% of all turnover in the last year, and three quarters of this in the Indian market.
+The top 3 customers account for 85% of all turnover in the last year.
+Three quarters of this in the Indian market.

 There are also a stack of related party transactions, the largest being an inter-company loan to CyanConnode Limited.
 These loans are unsecured, interest free, and have no specific repayment date.
 At a closing value of £51.9m, the amount is colossal relative to the size of the company.

-Quite why there has been a consistent level of losses is beyond me, as some of the products that CyanConnode makes are readily available from many players.
+Quite why there has been a consistent level of losses is beyond me.
+Some of the products that CyanConnode makes are readily available from many players.
 It does seem that the prospect of a massive order from somewhere has constantly led investors to believe that a multi-bagger is around the corner.

-Considering the type of competition available in the smart-meter market I don’t believe that CyanConnode will end up longer-term winners and the end game will be further integration with other household appliances.
+Considering the type of competition available in the smart-meter market I don’t believe that CyanConnode will end up longer-term winners.
+The end game will be further integration with other household appliances.

 Even at this low level I feel further falls could be on.
-The company claims it has enough cash, but a broker update today puts projected losses this year at £4.8m.
+The company claims it has enough cash.
+But a broker update today puts projected losses this year at £4.8m.
 Next year’s projected income is £12.3m, almost four times what we have seen this year and the past suggests that this will be quite optimistic.
 Even a small miss will see them needing the markets for cash, and it seems that even peer-to-peer may not give them the amount they need.
 A further CyanConnode profit warning in the future would be no surprise.